Integr-0/Helix/README.md

 # Helix Utility Client
 Helix is a QOL Mod that aims to improve your experience by adding various features.
-Helix if free and open source, forever.
+Helix is free and open source, forever.

 [About Me](https://integr.is-a.dev/) | [Source](https://github.com/Integr-0/Helix) | [Issues](https://github.com/Integr-0/Helix/issues)